Recommended by:

 Kill Switch for Linux

 No more unexpected info leaks.
 Our Kill Switch for Linux ensures that no info leaves your computer if you accidentally disconnect from the app.
-By turning off the internet connection until you reconnect to a VPN server, our Kill Switch will protect your data.
+By turning off the internet connection until you reconnect to a VPN server, Kill Switch will protect your data.

 Unlimited devices